airjoshb/go-to-step-one/site/content/post/secure-ibd-and-the-epidemiology-of-covid-19-and-ibd.md

 I feel pretty good going into my Remicade infusion tomorrow, having this data.
 I mentioned in my [last post](/post/preparing-for-covid19-with-ibd/) that now is a terrible time to mess with what is working and having the Remicade on board may actually prove to be more of a protectant should I become infected with the coronavirus than my state of remission.

-One last little mystery from the data is, the death rate and serious complications jump to 3% and 15% respectively when the Anti-TNF is combined with 6MP or methotrexate, a common practice (I did not respond well to methotrexate at all).
-It would be interesting to get on the horn with an expert on this combination and see what is happening there.
+\**One last little mystery from the data is the death rate and serious complications jump to 3% and 15% respectively when the Anti-TNF is combined with 6MP or methotrexate, a common practice, though I did not respond well to methotrexate.
+It would be interesting to get on the horn with an expert on this combination and see what is happening there.*

+**Data :** \
+**Brenner EJ, Ungaro RC, Colombel JF, Kappelman MD.** \
+**SECURE-IBD Database Public Data Update.** \
+**covidibd.org.** \
+**Accessed on 04/20/20**